Hopelezz/HopelezzBlog/src/pages/posts/3-startingAstro.md

 One evening on Twitch I stumbled on a bootcamp called #100Devs.
 An instructor who goes by the name Leon was teaching about JavaScript.
 Honestly, at first I was just going to use the platform to hustle my way into a job, but using python instead.
 That was until I saw the different projects that were being built.

-### Step 1
+## Baby Steps

-First thing was make a Logo!
-So I still have to work on creating an SVG version of it.
+First thing I did was make a Logo!
+Sure, it's not tied directly to programming the blog or anything, but I wanted to set a theme around a `brand`.
+It's not a bran YET, but it could be.
+I still have to work on creating an SVG version of it.
 That'll come when I have some creative headroom.
 For now I'll be using a simple PNG.

+>SVG stands for Scalable Vector Graphics.
+It's a way to draw images that can be scaled, colored, and rotated.

+## The Road

-Secondly, I wanted to add some flexibilty to my site.
-One thing it was missing is a navigation bar.
+I wanted to add some flexibilty to my site.
+One thing it was missing was a navigation bar.
 So I created one!
 This is what it looked like originally:

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/88TWvWO"  ><a href="//imgur.com/a/88TWvWO">Sidebar</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

+I've since redesigned it, adding and removing features based on what I need.

 For the icons I used this website [Boxicons](https://boxicons.com/).
 You can search over 1600 icons.
 You can even use the icons as fonts!
 Because of this I was able to rather easily modify the CSS of the icons.

-### Step 2

 <!-- TODO -->